Beginners Guide to Solar Power Inverters

 Pure Sine Wave: These types of inverters are by far the most popular type (although they are usually more expensive) because they provide cleaner more high quality energy (similar to grid tie quality) which means you shouldn’t have any issues when it comes to actually using the power you’re converting.

-Modified Sine Wave: Modified inverters are generally cheaper because they provide a lower quality energy which can sometimes cause issues with the appliances, and things you’re actually trying to power.
+Modified Sine Wave: Modified inverters for solar panels are generally cheaper because they provide a lower quality energy which can sometimes cause issues with the appliances, and things you’re actually trying to power.
 Although they work great for smaller, off grid applications, they tend to be a little noisier and rougher which leads to being less efficient overall that a pure sine wave.

 Off Grid vs. Grid Tied Power Inverters: